Skip to main content

 WEST WALES; Fridays on-line from 11am - 1pm

-9th May, 6th June, 11th July, NO MEETING IN AUGUST, 5th September, 10th October, 7th November, 5th December
+11th July, NO MEETING IN AUGUST, 15th September at John Burns, 10th October, 7th November, 5th December

 All Wales on-line drop in: